If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 With all that said, the amount of people who do like the product far outweighs those who do not.
 Lot’s of people have reported total relief from the dreaded itching associated with having dandruff, as well as banishing the flakes.

-Yes To Carrots also have a vegan conditioner for dandruff suffers in the same line, and customers have reported positive results when using both products in tandem.
+Yes To Carrots also have a vegan conditioner for dandruff suffers, and customers have reported positive results when using both products in tandem.

 The inclusion of tea tree oil undoubtedly helps calm the scalp and the overall formula leaves your hair feeling soft and clean, which is more than can be said for some other anti-dandruff shampoos.